 “Becky, I have a 48-year-old female who claims to be a patient of yours in family medicine….named Donna Green.
 She’s having a severe COPD attack!” exclaimed the nurse as she waved Becky into the room, at which point Becky turned around and raced into the room.

-As Becky walked in, she noticed the familiar middle-aged Donna hooked up to oxygen equipment, nearly passed out but gasping for breath with her lips turning blue and her chest in obvious pain.
+As Becky walked in, she noticed the familiar middle-aged Donna hooked up to a ventilator, nearly passed out but gasping for breath with her lips turning blue and her chest in obvious pain.
 “I know she has a bronchidilator.
 Dr. Meirose prescribed it for her last year.
 Do you know if she used it during the attack?”
 Becky asked the nurse she barely recognized with the name tag Sharon.

 It was a nervous five minutes or so as Donna’s COPD attack persisted, at times settling down to the point where it looked past peak but then flaring up again to the point that Becky and Sharon thought they might lose her.
-Finally, her breathing slowly began to get under control and they adjusted her oxygen downward accordingly until the attack finally relented.
+Finally, her breathing slowly began to get under control and they adjusted her oxygen downward accordingly on the ventilator until the attack finally relented.
 Donna spent several minutes coming down from the close call as Becky and Sharon tended to her respiratory needs.

 “Thank you, Becky….” the still-winded Donna offered with a smile after observing her favorite nurse.
 “And you too, young lady,” she added for Sharon’s benefit, even though all three of them were in the same general age group.